Interracial adoption: Identity development

 Another study looked at both the parents and the children to measure how color-blind racial attitudes would affect engagement in activities of the adoptee's heritage.
 Racial color blindness is the sociological concept that race-based differences do not need to be taken into account when interacting with others.
 The study found that parents scoring lower on color-blind racial attitudes positively correlated with high scores on acculturation and socialization levels, meaning parents that were aware of their cultural differences took part in more culturally diverse activities with their adopted child.
-It is important to note that this study looked at international adoptions, which subsequently includes transracial adoptees, but was not specifically focused on a particular subset of individuals.
+This study looked at international adoptions, which subsequently includes transracial adoptees, but was not specifically focused on a particular subset of individuals.

 Another study focused on Korean transracial adoptees sought to explore self-concept and acculturation through measurements of religion, honesty, relationships with opposite sex, physical appearance, general self-concept, math, emotional stability, and relationships with parents in relation to age of placement of Korean adoptees.
 The significant findings in this study highlighted that the later the age at which the Korean adoptees were placed, the higher Honesty self-concept scores were.
 The implications of this study presume that the older a child is when they are adopted, the more secure they are in their ethnic identity.

 Many transracial adoptees go through a unique process of deciding how they would like to identify.
 Oftentimes, it is not until an individual's late twenties or early thirties in which they begin to think about their birth family.
 Their birth identity is usually perceived as a loss or something the adoptee had to give up in order to be where they are now.
 Richard M. Lee and associates published a unique study in 2020 which addresses this feeling of loss.
 They call it Birth Family Thoughts (BFT) and created a scale to measure any adoptee's ranking.
 The Birth Family Thoughts Scale (BFTS) is used to measure an individual's curiosity about their birth family.
 Oftentimes transracial adoptees may think of their birth family and the life that they could have had with them, and this scale can measure these thoughts which opens the door for more research to be done relating to how BFT plays into self esteem, confidence and psychological well being.